 Hack No. 6: The Ultimate Mayonnaise

 This is THE perfect sauce dressing, dip, salads or even with a big bowls of veggies or on top of baked potato.
-Its super creamy, satisfying and will turn every boring sandwich or salad into a satisfying meal.
+It’s super creamy, satisfying and turns every boring sandwich or salad into a satisfying meal.
 Add a dash of kala namak salt for some extra egg flavor.
 Add all ingredients to a high speed blender and process until creamy and smooth.